-The existing energy policy of South Africa is captured within the White Paper on Energy Policy (1998).
-The policy aims to provide the nation with wider access to energy services, by various means, whilst ensuring that the environmental impacts of energy conversion and use are minimised as far as possible.
+The existing energy policy of South Africa is captured within the White Paper on Energy Policy (1998) as well as the recently promulgated Energy Act (2008).
+The policy and Act aim to provide the nation with wider access to energy services, by various means, whilst ensuring that the environmental impacts of energy conversion and use are minimised as far as possible.
 This is of relevance to Africa as a whole, as South Africa uses some 40% of the total electricity consumed within the continent.

 South Africa is endowed with rich deposits of minerals and fossil fuel in the form of coal.
 It is no surprise, therefore, that the economic development of our country has historically been focused upon the extraction and processing of these resources.
 This has led to the development of a national economy heavily dependent upon energy as its driving-force, and has resulted in the core of our industries being those concerned with energy-intensive activities, such as iron and steel production and other raw materials processing.
 Furthermore, coal has inevitably emerged as the major source of primary energy to meet the demands of industry and the country as a whole.
-In 2000 the total primary energy supply to the nation was nearly 4,300 Petajoules, of which 79% was attributable to coal.
+In 2004 the total primary energy supply to the nation was over 5,240 Petajoules, of which 68% was attributable to coal.

 Our abundant coal reserves have partially contributed towards an economic environment wherein the unit price of electricity is amongst the cheapest in the world.
 One of the undesirable side effects of this has been that energy efficiency has been demoted to make way for "priority" considerations, such as plant expansions and increases in production throughput.
-Indeed, by international standards the South African economy uses a relatively high amount of energy per unit of national economic output, or GDP (8,1 PJ per billion US\$ in 2000).
+This situation will not continue in the future as the energy supply in South Africa has reached a point where it is not sufficient for the demand and therefore the prices will have to increase significantly.
+Indeed, by international standards the South African economy uses a relatively high amount of energy per unit of national economic output, or GDP (4.96 MJ per million Rand in 2004).

 In recent years the issue of energy efficiency has attracted more interest in South Africa, and a number of initiatives and projects have proven the merits of enhanced energy performance.
 The 2002 World Summit on Sustainable Development, held in Johannesburg, recognised energy efficiency as a key tool to enhance clean energy development and to mitigate the negative effects of energy use upon the environment.
-A further development is Eskom's Demand Side Management programme, which is aimed at reducing the national peak power demand, thereby deferring the immediate need for additional power generation capacity.
+A further development is LTMS study by DEAT which indicated that the required by science reduction in emissions needs significant effort and fast tracking of policies.